JoeZhao527/Segment-Turtle/README.md

 ## Output

-For each training model, there are following files in the output directory:
+Each training and evaluation script will output following files in the output directory:

 `metrics.json`: Contains the losses and intermediate validation mIoU during training process